ligato/docs/docs/developer-guide/control-flows.md

 ![CFD][cfd-transaction-revert]

+---

 ### Example: Unnumbered Interface

 An unnumbered interface is an interface that has not been configured with an IP address.
 It can borrow an IP address from another interface.
 This can conserve network address space.

 The interface that will "loan" IP addresses to unnumbered interfaces must be configured with at least one IP address.
-Normally, the vpp-agent represents a given VPP interface using a single key-value pair.
-Depending on this key alone would only ensure that the target interface, is already configured when a dependent object is being created.
+Normally, the VPP agent represents a given VPP interface using a single key-value pair.
+Depending on this key alone would only ensure that the target interface is already configured when a dependent object is being created.

 !!!
 Note
     The paragragh above only refers to a VPP interface.
 It is not referring to a VPP interface configured with an IP address.